hacks-guide/Guide_Wii/docs/nand-backup.md

 1. Press the Back button (the one with an arrow), then press either the Wii Menu button or the Homebrew Channel button to exit BootMii.

     ![](/images/bootmii/BootMii_Return.png)

+1. Insert your SD card into your computer.

 1. Copy `nand.bin` and `keys.bin` from the root of your SD card to a safe location on your computer, then you may delete them from your **SD card**.
     * Ideally, these backup files should be stored in an area where they are on your hard drive and in a cloud location, such as OneDrive or iCloud Drive.